Surfboard Fin Science

-Surfing (and SUP) is all about catching lots of waves and having long surf sessions before tiring out.
+Surfing (and SUP) is all about speed and control, catching lots of waves, and having long surf or paddling sessions before tiring out.
 We designed our fins to help people catch more waves, maneuver better, and have longer surf sessions.
-We did this by increasing lift and decreasing drag.
-By lift we mean SIDE FORCE, not up-and-down force.
-Our winglets sometimes give folks the impression that our fins lift them and their boards out of the water like a hydrofoil.
+Check out our testimonials—we have made lots of surfers and SUPers happy!
+We did this by increasing lift while decreasing drag.
+Again, by “lift” we mean SIDEWAYS FORCE, not up-and-down force.
+Our finlets sometimes give folks the impression that our fins lift them and their boards out of the water like a hydrofoil.

-Winglets Make Fins Work Better by Decreasing Drag
+Winglets—Finlets—Make Fins Work Better by Decreasing Drag

 Southwest Airlines says that winglets save fuel costs, allowing for cheaper fares.
 In surfing, winglets give you more hold with a smaller fin.
 This is good, because the bigger the fin and the larger the surface area, the more drag you have.

-Winglets Work by Decreasing Downwash and Tip Vortices
+Recap: Finlets Work by Decreasing Downwash and Tip Vortices

 When a fin exerts force on the water, as when turning, water tends to move circularly from the high-pressure side around the fin tip to the low-pressure side.
 And as the fin travels forward, the circular motion of water elongates and becomes a vortex.
 This robs the end of the fin of effectiveness.
 Because it robs fins of effectiveness, more area is necessary to make up for the inefficiency.
-By contrast, fins with winglets decrease the tendency of water to migrate around the fin tip, decreasing the circular motion of water, decreasing fin-tip vortices, and increasing the fin’s efficiency—so the fin can be smaller while producing the same lift.
-This is the key concept–winglets make fins behave like larger fins, but with the drag of smaller fins.
+By contrast, fins with finlets decrease the tendency of water to migrate around the fin tip, decreasing the circular motion of water, decreasing fin-tip vortices, and increasing the fin’s efficiency—so the fin can be smaller while producing the same lift.
+This is the key concept: Winglets make fins behave like larger fins, but with the drag of smaller fins.

-Aspect Ratio–Tall and Thin Is Better Than Short and Fat
+Aspect Ratio–Tall and Thin Is Better than Short and Fat

 Interference Drag, Cutaways, and Bulbous Forward Sections